nginxinc/nginx-asg-sync/examples/azure.md

 * The `sync_interval_in_seconds` key defines the synchronization interval: nginx-asg-sync checks for scaling updates every 5 seconds.
 * The `cloud_provider` key defines a Cloud Provider that will be used.
 The default is `AWS`.
 This means the key can be empty if using AWS.
 Possible values are: `AWS`, `Azure`.
 * The `subscription_id` key defines the Azure unique subscription id that identifies your Azure subscription.
-* The `resource_group` key defines the Azure resource group of your Virtual Machine Scale Set and Virtual Machine for NGINX Plus.
+* The `resource_group_name` key defines the Azure resource group of your Virtual Machine Scale Set and Virtual Machine for NGINX Plus.
 * The `upstreams` key defines the list of upstream groups.
 For each upstream group we specify:
   * `name` – The name we specified for the upstream block in the NGINX Plus configuration.
   * `virtual_machine_scale_set` – The name of the corresponding Virtual Machine Scale Set.